Oct 25, 2017

 You know more about enlightenment than an average Zen master

 Having read all the literature, traditional or modern, all religious texts, Sutras, Vedas, Viking Sagas, whatnot; memorizing all you’ve read, learning mantras by heart… this can all turn you into a great walking encyclopaedia.
-If you ask such a person anything about enlightenment, thy will sure have a ready answer.
+If you ask such a person anything about enlightenment, they will surely have a ready answer.
 Does knowing all about it grant they are enlightened?
 Not much more than knowing all about blue whales would turn you into a blue whale yourself.

 O, you say you are a blue whale?
 Well then, good luck in the deep blue ocean…